 How to cite datasets used in your published works

-If you are a researcher analysing statistical data you will need to cite primary data sources in your published papers, just as you would cite other sources.
+To comply with ethics norms and good research practice, you must cite primary data sources in your published papers, just as you cite other sources.

-The term “dataset” refers to the raw microdata files from research, as well as the documents that give provenance and usage information about the data.
+The term “dataset” refers to the data files used as research evidence, as well as data collection documents and metadata (information on the provenance of the data and how to access and use the data).
 Here are some tips on correct data citations.

 - Identify the data early in on your paper, preferably in the abstract.